How To Grow (Almost) Anything | Spring 2026

 Lab automation: autonomous lab intro

-Ronan Donovan, Alex Tran
+Ronan Donovan, Alex Tran, Ana Arkhipenkova, Kourosh Afshinjoo

 Lab (Thurs-Fri, Feb 19 - 20)